EricClasher/Insider-News-/README.md

 JUST IN: $HYPE forecasted to go as high as $62 this month, per Kalshi traders.

 JUST IN: Jefferies increases $NVDA target price from $275 to $300.

+JUST IN: Bitwise CEO says "Hyperliquid & Solana are the leaders of onchain capital markets"